AdobeDocs/analytics.en/help/components/classifications/importer/configure-import-accounts.md

 1. Select [!UICONTROL **Save**].

-1. You can now export data from Analysis Workspace to the account and location that you configured.
-For information about how to export data to the cloud, see [Export project data to the cloud](/help/analysis-workspace/export/export-cloud.md).
+   You can now import data to the account and location that you configured.